deadalias/CommandLine/README.md

 `mkdir`					Make a new folder
 `rmdir`					Remove an empty folder

 In this assignment you are going to create some folders.
 You will then take a picture of those folders with a screen shot.
 You will submit the screen shot to show that you have completed the assignment.
-You may find the first 12 slides of the [apjavaGitHub](https://docs.google.com/presentation/d/1cZCHVE-uhjBDKu7bRKYKheRbYDhsFWKiydWx1dScvyc/edit?usp=sharing) slide presentation helpful.

 **Step 1: Open Git Bash**